vochicong/ReNom/doc/rsts/installation/main.rst

 You have to take following steps to use ReNom in your environment.

-1. Install the python(we cofirm the operation in python 2.7 and python 3.4)
+1. Install the python(we confirm the operation in python 2.7, 3.4, 3.5 and 3.6)
 2. Install the ReNom environment

 First, you have to install the python.